What is the Assurance of Salvation

 Assurance of salvation is necessary because a person is either saved or lost.
 Either he’s “in Christ” or outside.
 If we are “in Christ” then we ought to have the assurance of salvation.
 Assurance of salvation is not presumption or pride but taking God’s word for it.

 On the other hand, the doctrine of the assurance of salvation, if properly understood, should cause genuine worry and concern to anyone who is backsliding or staying away from Christ.
 Such a person must be warned that only those who persevere to the end have been truly born again.
-Anyone who falls away from their profession of faith in Christ and life of obedience in Him was never really saved.
+Anyone who falls away from their profession of faith in Christ and life of obedience to Him is never really saved.

 Only in Christianity is there assurance of salvation because of the finished work of Christ.
 Jews who practice Judaism are doing their best to follow the Law while Muslims could only hope that at the end of their journey here on earth, their good deeds will far outweigh their bad deeds.